FlowRunner-AI/docs/automations/content/flow-management/bestpractices.md

+---
+icon: material/white-balance-incandescent
+---

 # Automations Best Practices

-Creating efficient, reliable, and scalable workflows in Backendless Automations is a nuanced process that blends technical skill with strategic foresight.
+Creating efficient, reliable, and scalable workflows in FlowRunner™ is a nuanced process that blends technical skill with strategic foresight.
 As you embark on this journey, it's essential to ground your efforts in best practices that not only streamline your workflow development but also ensure their long-term viability and effectiveness.
 This chapter offers a comprehensive guide to crafting workflows that are robust, maintainable, and aligned with your objectives.

 ## Start with a Clear Objective